moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 #### FObjectReferenceDisc

-Another common type used within the save data is `FObjectReferenceDisc`, defined in the following way:
+Another common type used within the save data is `FObjectReferenceDisc`, serialized as:

 ```
 +---------+------------+